-Most families have experienced upheaval in their daily lives during the pandemic.
-With children and young people now back at school or college, Public Health England (PHE)’s new Better Health – Every Mind Matters campaign provides NHS-endorsed tips and advice to look after children and young people’s mental wellbeing.
+Many families have experienced upheaval in their daily lives during the pandemic.
+Public Health England (PHE)’s Better Health – Every Mind Matters campaign provides NHS-endorsed tips and advice to look after children and young people’s mental wellbeing.

 Here are some resources to help with the return to school – this can be an anxious time for children and young people having not attended school for a prolonged time and things being very different on return.

 - Starting a conversation around returning to school